Russo-Kazan Wars: General

-Before it separated from the Golden Horde, the Kazan region was part of Volga Bulgaria (c.
-630–1240) and then the Bulgar Ulus of the Golden Horde (c.
-1240–1438).
-They adopted Islam in 921, 67 years before Russia became Christian.
-The boundary between Muscovy and Kazan was near Nizhny Novgorod, about half way between the two cities.
+The boundary between Muscovy and Kazan was near Nizhny Novgorod, about halfway between the two cities.
 The land east of Nizhny Novgorod was fairly difficult.
-When the Tatars attacked they would first hit Nizhny Novgorod and then move on Murom, Ryazan, and other places, only twice approaching Moscow.
-When the Russians attacked they would usually send two armies, one down the Volga and one over land.
+Whenever the Tatars attacked, they would first hit Nizhny Novgorod and then move on Murom, Ryazan, and other places, only twice approaching Moscow.
+When the Rus' attacked, they would usually send two armies, one down the Volga, and one over land.
 As Muscovy grew stronger, fighting shifted eastward.
-Before 1552 the Russians made no attempt to conquer Kazan and contented themselves with maintaining a pro-Russian khan.
-A pro-Russian khan meant peace and an anti-Russian khan meant independence and war.
-Kazan never established a stable dynasty.
-Pro-Russian khans often came from the Qasim Khanate while anti-Russian khans were brought in from Crimea and other khanates.
-There were usually pro- and anti-Russian factions, but they seem to have been temporary and unstable.